Spinal tumors overview

 Spinal tumors are abnormal growths involving the cartilage, bone, white blood cells or blood vessels near or on the spinal column.
-They are classified as either benign (non-cancerous) or malignant (cancerous).
-Depending on the location, these rare growths could contribute to spinal stenosis, or a narrowing of the spinal canal.
+They are classified as either benign (noncancerous) or malignant (cancerous).
+Depending on the location, these rare growths could contribute to spinal stenosis or a narrowing of the spinal canal.
+Read on to learn about the symptoms of spinal tumors and the treatments available to get you on the road to recovery.

 The symptoms that one might experience with spinal tumors are similar to symptoms of spinal stenosis as well as other conditions of the spinal column.
-Spinal tumors – and any number of neck or back conditions – could lead to dull or sharp localized pain and pain that radiates through the shoulders, hips, arms or legs.
-In addition, tumors can be associated with other symptoms as well, such as:
+Spinal tumors could lead to dull or sharp localized pain and pain that radiates through the shoulders, hips, arms or legs.
+In addition, tumors can be associated with other symptoms, such as:

 - A decrease in sensitivity to hot or cold